 - The class teacher will oversee, plan and assess your childâ€™s learning to ensure that s/he makes good progress in all areas of the curriculum.

 - All learning within class is differentiated to ensure teaching and learning meets individual needs.

 - The class teacher, Higher Level Teaching Assistant (HLTA) or a Teaching Assistant (TA) will work with your child either individually or as part of a group to deliver intervention as appropriate.
 The regularity of these sessions will be explained to parents/carers when the support starts.

 Interventions are managed and monitored by the SENCO through Class Provision Maps.
 Provision Maps provide information about:

-- Intervention groups for learning; personal, social and emotional development and physical development
+- Intervention groups for learning; personal, social and emotional development and physical development; or communication needs.

 - Who is responsible for delivering the intervention

 - When and how often interventions take place